agorapulse/grails-facebook-sdk/README.md

 [![Build Status](https://travis-ci.org/agorapulse/grails-facebook-sdk.svg)](https://travis-ci.org/agorapulse/grails-facebook-sdk)

+# LEGACY BRANCH FOR GRAILS2

+This legacy `grails2` branch is the initial version of the plugin for Grails2.

+It is not maintained anymore, please check [Grails 3 version](https://github.com/agorapulse/grails-facebook-sdk).

 # Introduction

 The [Facebook Platform](http://developers.facebook.com/) is a set of APIs that make your application more social.
 Read more about [integrating Facebook with your web site](http://developers.facebook.com/docs/guides/web) on the Facebook developer site.